 Dear friends and visitors,

 Welcome to the site of the Hulsman Foundation.
 This foundation is the successor of the local foundation on human rights, with Louk Hulsman as chairman.
-After he departed the initiative was taken to raise this foundation to an international level, aiming to preserve and if possible expand on the life work of Louk Hulsman, to deal with problematic situations in society without involvement of the criminal justice system.
+After he departed in 2009 the initiative was taken to raise this foundation to an international level, aiming to preserve and if possible expand on the life work of Louk Hulsman, to deal with problematic situations in society without involvement of the criminal justice system.

 One part of this site is dedicated to the work of Louk Hulsman, including some of his publications, that part is international.